Chapter 28:

 Lila shrugs, looking oddly unconfident compared to her usual self, "Even though I'm an evil demon?"

-Now the girls look thoroughly pouty, leaning in all but cheek to check, one on either side, Lila is brokered no line of retreat as Eshu and Ko respectively glare at her in a surreal scene of ‘moe skinship’.
+Now the girls look thoroughly pouty, leaning in all but cheek to cheek, one on either side, Lila is brokered no line of retreat as Eshu and Ko respectively glare at her in a surreal scene of ‘moe skinship’.

 "If you're evil, then so am I, easy," Ko says.

-Ko sighs, her tail and ears dropping disappointedly as she moves back and crosses her hands behind her head, "You just don't get it.
+"What sort of logic is that?!"
+Lila moans, growing more flustered by the second from the overwhelming amount of close contact.
+Ko sighs, her tails and ears dropping disappointedly as she moves back and crosses her hands behind her head, "You just don't get it.
 Anyway, what you call evil is mostly just practicality."

 "I enslaved you, that's pretty evil!"
 Lila tries to counter.

-"Meh, advanced socialising technique," Ko replies, before even touching her bare neck to hammer home the point.
+Ko shrugs before touching her bare neck to hammer home the point.
 Upon becoming blood sisters, the slave collars fell off just like that.
-In fact, they even have an immunity to such devices now, more or less.
+In fact, they even have an immunity to such devices now.
 That said, I don’t think that was Lila’s point, and I’d like to add, I’ve still got my collar hanging heavy around my neck!
 Hmph!!

 "And not to mention, you say you've done evil stuff, but most of that was before Escape anyway.
-So like really, did you even do it--"
+So like really, did you even do it--" Ko adds.

 "No," Lila cuts in harshly and in an instant, the air goes icy.
 Eshu stops messing, and I find myself sitting more upright.
 I haven't felt this, aura?
 This sensation, from her, since that day we first met in the cave.